gramineproject/graphene/Documentation/attestation.rst

 build their attestation flows.
 Each next level builds on the previous one and exposes a simpler API to the application (but also is more restricted in its functionality).

+In addition to these three Graphene-native flows, there is also an option to use third-party attestation & secret provisioning solutions.
+This option may be better suited for complex deployments, for example, deploying chained micro-services in the public cloud.
+Please refer to :ref:`third_party_solutions` for specific examples.

 Remote Attestation flows for EPID and DCAP
 ------------------------------------------